SAP/cloud-sdk/STYLEGUIDE.md

 ### Exception: Use Extension in Code Format To Mention File Ending

 Use only when you need to specifically mention a file ending.
+If the ending is case insensitive, you should write it in lowercase.

 ✅ base64 ASCII (e.g. `.pem`) and binary (e.g. `.der`).